 3. Lock-in period

-With most bank loans, you’ll realise that they always have a lock-in period, usually between zero to five years.
-This lock-in period is the period of time where you’ll be charged a penalty (usually 2% to 5% of your outstanding loan amount) if you decide to make prepayments or cancel your home loan.
+With most bank loans, you’ll realise that they always have a lock-in period, usually between zero and five years.
+This lock-in period is the period of time when you’ll be charged a penalty (usually 2% to 5% of your outstanding loan amount) if you decide to make prepayments or cancel your home loan.

 This is the bank’s way to cover its base as banks typically offer promotional rates in the first few years with a lower interest rate, incentivising buyers to be “locked in”.